Article · May 8, 2026

 - Permissions.
 Every permission you list (

 storage,tabs,identity,<all_urls>) prompts the user at install and is reviewed by Google.
-The fewer you list, the faster review and the less scary the install screen.
-Audit your manifest before you submit; remove any permission you do not actively use.
-I have seen extensions addtabspermission for one debug call they never shipped. - Host permissions.
-Hosts you have access to via
+Fewer permissions means faster review and a less alarming install screen.
+Audit your manifest before submitting.
+I have seen extensions addtabsfor one debug call that never shipped. - Host permissions.
+Each host you access via

-fetchorchrome.cookies.
-Each one is a separate user-facing prompt.
-Use narrow patterns (https://api.yourservice.com/*) over wildcards (<all_urls>); review is faster and users are more comfortable. - Privacy policy URL.
+fetchorchrome.cookiesis a separate user-facing prompt.
+Use narrow patterns (https://api.yourservice.com/*) rather than wildcards (<all_urls>); reviewers prefer it and so do users. - Privacy policy URL.
 Required if you process any user data, including auth tokens.
 Most extensions need one.
-The policy can be a single page on your own site; the URL goes in the listing.
+A single page on your own site is fine.

 - Distribution.
-Public (anyone can install), Unlisted (anyone with the URL can install, but the listing does not appear in search), or Private (only specific Google Workspace domains can install).
+Public (anyone can install), Unlisted (anyone with the URL, but it does not appear in search), or Private (specific Google Workspace domains only).
 For an invite-only internal tool, Unlisted is the right call.
-The store URL is shareable, but the listing does not show up in search results.

 Google’s stated SLA per the Chrome Web Store review docs: 90% of submissions reviewed within 3 days.
-In my experience, the typical case is 1 to 3 days for first submissions and same-day-to-1-day for routine updates.
+In my experience, first submissions take 1 to 3 days; routine updates are often same-day.

 What triggers a slower review: